realworldocaml/book/en/runtime-memory-layout.md

 which we describe in more detail later in this chapter.

 The exact representation of values inside a block depends on their static OCaml type.
-All OCaml types are distilled down into `values`, and summarised in the table below.
+All OCaml types are distilled down into `values`, and summarized in the table below.

 OCaml Value                        Representation